cultural-impact-of-warfare

 Heat, Exhaustion, and the Risk of Fire

 Soldiers inside a testudo quickly became hot and exhausted.
-The shields blocked ventilation, and the weight of the shield held overhead strained shoulders and arms.
-Prolonged exposure could lead to fatigue, making the formation less effective over time.
+The shields blocked ventilation, and the weight of a shield held overhead strained shoulders and arms.
+Prolonged exposure led to fatigue, making the formation less effective over time.
 Defenders sometimes threw flaming oil, pitch, or torches onto the testudo.
 While Roman shields were leather-covered and could resist fire for a short time, sustained flames forced the formation to break.
 To counter this, Romans sometimes wetted their shields or carried asbestos-like materials, but these were not always available.

 Vulnerability to Heavy Artillery